aws-samples/eks-workshop/content/beginner/170_statefulset/testscaling.md

 date: 2018-08-07T08:30:11-07:00
 weight: 35
 ---
-More slaves can be added to the MySQL Cluster to increase read capacity.
+More followers can be added to the MySQL Cluster to increase read capacity.
 This can be done by following command.
 ```sh
 kubectl -n mysql scale statefulset mysql --replicas=5
 ```